penielny/enquiry-crm/README.md

 # Enquiry CRM (Customer Relationship Management)

 The Enquiry CRM (Customer Relationship Management) system is a web-based application designed to streamline the management of customer enquiries.
 It provides a centralized platform for businesses to track, manage, and respond to customer inquiries efficiently.
-The system facilitates communication, task management, and data analysis, ultimately enhancing customer satisfaction and business productivity.
+The system facilitates communication, task management, and ultimately enhancing customer satisfaction and business productivity.

 ## Dependencies